 DevOps can be simply defined as the practice of performing operations and development activities on a project.
 The use of developer's technique for performing system administration tasks is also called as DevOps.
 Its meaning is really different from person to person as it covers a lot of arena.
 It is also a culture that emphasizes the collaboration and communication of software developers with the system administrators with prime focus on automating the process of software delivery and infrastructure changes.
 It is an environment where building, testing, monitoring, configuring, deploying and releasing of software can happen more frequently and rapidly.
 While performing the development and operations, we'll require tools to perform them which is known as DevOps methodology tools.

 Here are some of the best well known DevOps Methodology tools available in the internet.
 These tools are used for their respective activities to accomplish the goal of DevOps.
-For easy reference we have added a infographic of devops tools.
+For easy reference, we have added an infographic of DevOps tools.

 Life Cycle Management

 Jira is a proprietary software developed on JAVA which provides bug tracking, issue tracking and project management functions for a proper enterprise level of project management and bug tracking system.
 Some of the well known software projects like Fedora Commons, JBoss, Skype and The Apache Software Foundation make use of Jira for bug tracking and project management.
 It is developed and maintained by Atlassian, Inc. since 2002.
 It is also known as the #1 software development tool used by agile teams.
 With Jira, a software development project can be planned easily with a proper tracking of each activities by the team members.
 It makes the ability to release the product early and often with a beautiful visualization of the report for better performance of the team.
 Some of the awesome features of Jira is that, it has the support of Scrum, Kanban boards, agile reporting, portfolio planning, 1000+ plug and play addons, mobile apps and its robust sets of APIs.